 High-probability: history of learner compliance, easy to do, and quick to complete

 Low-probability: history of learner non-compliance, more difficult task, and defiant behaviours

 What Is Behavioural Momentum?

-Behavioural Momentum is when a behaviour (client responding) is repeated at a quick and consistent rate.
+Behavioural Momentum is measured by the rate and persistence of responses.
+Behavioural Momentum is commonly referred to when a behaviour (client responding) is repeated at a quick and consistent rate.
 One of the effects of the high-p request sequence is that the reinforcer for non-compliance (escape) to the low-p request is reduced.